Jesmyn Ward, Frank Bidart, Masha Gessen And Robin Benway Win National Book Awards

 You can find the full list of finalists at the bottom of this page, with the winners highlighted in bold.

 Ward's National Book Award marked her second time winning the prize, after her novel Salvage the Bones won in 2011.
+But she said in her acceptance speech she's also received a fair amount of rejections.

+"Throughout my career, when I have been rejected, there was sometimes subtext, and it was this: People will not read your work because these are not universal stories.
+I don't know whether some doorkeepers felt this way because I wrote about poor people or because I wrote about black people or because I wrote about Southerners.
+As my career progressed and I got some affirmations, I still encountered that mindset every now and again," Ward told the crowd.

+To those who asked what they they could possibly have in common with her characters, "you answered, 'Plenty,' " she told the other authors, editors and booksellers assembled in the room.
+"You looked at me, at the people I love and write about, you looked at my poor, my black, my Southern children, women and men — and you saw yourself.
+You saw your grief, your love, your losses, your regrets, your joy, your hope."

-Gessen, for her part, expressed surprise The Future Is History, an exhaustive chronicle of four lives in the midst of a totalitarian reemergence in Russia, came away with the prize.
+Gessen, for her part, expressed surprise The Future Is History, an exhaustive chronicle of four lives in the midst of a totalitarian reemergence in Russia, came away with the nonfiction prize.
 "I never thought a Russia book could actually be longlisted or shortlisted for the National Book Award," she noted in her acceptance.
 "But of course things have, um, changed."

 Bidart did not win the lifetime achievement award — more on that award later — but you could be forgiven for seeing his poetry prize as something similar.
 Bidart's Half-light: Collected Poems 1965-2016 gathered work from eight books' worth of material, a career of more than five decades, into a single authoritative volume.

 The young people's literature prize went to Benway's Far from the Tree, a story of an adoptee in search of her biological siblings — and how their understanding of family shifts amid their difficult attempts at reunion.
-The writer of a half-dozen young adult novels, Benway focused her acceptance speech on her own family — especially those family members she has lost recently, without losing the lessons they taught her.
+The writer of a half-dozen young adult novels, Benway focused her acceptance speech on her own family — especially those family members she has lost recently, without losing the lessons they offered.

+Her grandmother taught her "creativity is not inspiration, it's not that bolt of lightning," Benway said.
+"It's about getting up and making the coffee and getting to work to find the room that that lightning lit up for them for that one moment."

+"I'm really good at making the coffee," she added.
+"I'm trying to get better at that last thing."

 Earlier in the night, the prevailing theme among the previously announced winners was clear: the notion of the book as a beacon in a difficult time.